The University of Texas at Dallas

 Contact Us

-Inquiries about video projects and equipment technical questions can be directed to Darrell Chambers or Bart Sand.
+Inquiries about video projects and equipment technical questions can be directed to Darrell Chambers.